davidtavarez/safer/README.md

 ```

 Great! we're ready to go!
+We just need to run: `bash manage init`.

 ## Usage